To fulfill the requirements for a Master of Science degree in embedded systems, a student must:

 Master’s project or thesis

-Although the master’s degree requirements may be satisfied by taking only coursework, either a graduate engineering project (ECE 6996 ) or a directed master’s thesis research (ECE 6998 ) may be included as part of the program in place of elective courses.
+Although the master’s degree requirements may be satisfied by taking only coursework, either a graduate engineering project (ECE 6996 ) or a directed master’s thesis research (ECE 6998 ) may be included as part of the program.

 Students electing a thesis option must accumulate a minimum of 8 credits of ECE 6998.
 Successful completion and defense of a thesis is a prerequisite for earning thesis credits.
 Students choosing the thesis option must select an advisory committee, which is composed of at least three faculty members from the School of Engineering and Computer Science.
 The selection of the committee and the Plan of Study must be approved by the department chair.
 The chair (major professor) of the advisory committee will direct and guide the research.
 The student must propose a research topic to the committee for approval; however, a formal presentation of the proposal is not necessary.
 The completed thesis must conform to university standards (see Thesis and Dissertation ).
 At the completion of the research and its documentation, the content of the thesis must be publicly presented and defended.
 Successful defense of the thesis is a prerequisite for earning the research credits.